carvel-dev/carvel/content/kapp-controller/docs/latest/package-consumption.md

 ## Uninstalling a package

-To uninstall a package, simply delete the InstalledPackage CR:
+To uninstall a package, simply delete the PackageInstall CR:

 ```bash
 $ kapp delete -a pkg-demo